 For example, usually our screen flow will start from a “User” perspective: the user will need to login and see some bits about himself.
-So, in our Model Map, we would drop the complex User object from our server schema over to the client pane on the left hand side of the CAM editor.
+So, in our client model, we would drop the complex User object from our server schema over to the client pane on the left hand side of the CAM editor.
 Now, once we go deeper into our mobile app, we might realize there is a different “root” perspective such as “Accounts” — provided we have requirements for an “account manager” screen.
 Once we design the data layout this way, its far easier to develop our mobile app and allows our Android and IOS developers to focus primarily on “View” coding.

 See http://splicer.io for screenshots of how we use CAM and Splicer together.
 For general CAM information, see: http://camprocessor.sourceforge.net/wiki/index.php/Main_Page